Viva la Vida: Critical reception

 "Viva la Vida" was nominated for "Record of the Year", and won "Song of the Year", and "Best Pop Performance by a Duo or a Group" at the 2009 Grammy Awards.
 This song also won the Ivor Novello Award for "Best Selling British Single".
 The song was included in Rolling Stone's annual "100 Best Songs" of 2008 at number nine; it was also voted number two on Rolling Stone's Readers' Rock List: Best Songs of 2008.
 "Viva la Vida" was also listed at number five on Blender's 1001 Downloads: The Top 144 Songs of 2008, as well in the number eight position on Village Voice's Pazz and Jop list.
-According to Acclaimed Music, it is the 489th most celebrated song in popular music history, and the 2nd best song of 2008.
 "Viva la Vida" has been sampled in several other songs, including Flo Rida's "Be on You", Mac Miller's "Cut the Check" featuring Chief Keef and Drake's "Congratulations" from his So Far Gone mixtape.
 In 2019, Billboard ranked the song number seven on their list of the 50 greatest Coldplay songs.
-In 2021, American Songwriter ranked the song number one on their list of the 10 greatest Coldplay songs.
+In 2021, American Songwriter placed the song at number one on their own version of the ranking.